 Cold laser therapy is an exciting, non-invasive treatment for brain injury.
 Research has shown that it can improve cognitive function and reduce headaches after brain injury.

-To help you decide whether this therapy is right for you, today’s article will cover everything you need to know about cold laser therapy for brain injury.
+To help you decide whether this therapy is right for you, this article will cover how cold laser therapy works as well as arguments for and against it.

 What is Cold Laser Therapy for Brain Injury?